HashLips/generative-art-node/README.md

 Then optionally, update your `format` size, ie the outputted image size, and the defaultEdition, which is the amount of variation outputted.

-When your are all require, run the following command and your outputted art will be in the `build` directory:
+When your are all ready, run the following command and your outputted art will be in the `build` directory:

 ```
 npm run build
 ```

-## Deployment

-## Changelog

-## Contributing